Zagreb TV Tower

+History

+First observation towers on Sljeme were built in 19th century.
+In 1869, the first wooden construction was built, which also served as a trigonometric point.
+In 1889, the same year Eifell Tower was built, a 12 meters tall iron observation tower was built on Sljeme.
+As radio technology progressed, the observation tower become increasingly used as a radio transmitter.
+In 1960 the first 82 meters tall iron tower was built on Sljeme, which was by 1965 open for visitors, while 12 meters tall tower from 1889 was relocated to Japetić, the highest peak of nearby Samoborsko Gorje.
+However, even this 82 meters tall tower was soon demolished in order to build the current modern tower.

 Zagreb TV Tower was built in 1973.
 It is open to the public, with a cafe and observation deck at 82 m level.
 The tower itself is 169 m tall.

 On 4 October 1991, during the Croatian War of Independence, the tower was a target of a Yugoslav Air Force attack.
 The tower was bombed at 16:10 and as a consequence the entire fourth and fifth floors and a portion of the third floor sustained heavy damage, rendering the tower unusable.
 Two staff members present at the time of the attack were not hurt as they took shelter at the base of the tower.
 It took three months to repair the damage.
 During that time the television programme was broadcast via several low-power transmitters located within Zagreb itself and on top of the Medvednica Mountain.
 The alternate transmitters were already in position at the time because an attack against the tower was considered possible.

 There are some speculations about the opening of the tower restaurant, as a part of the "Sljeme" project, which includes building of the new ski-tracks, and an extension of the cable car line.